yarrow/draft/pre-src/code_extractor.md

 ```

 We can't just `map()` and `filter()` the output of the pulldown parser, since
-the `RawCode` items we output may depend on an arbitrary number of
+the `RawCode` items we output may coalesce an arbitrary number of pulldown
-pulldown events.
-Nevertheless, the logic is straightforward, not too different
+events.
+Nevertheless, the logic is straightforward, not too different from our
-from our test above.
+test above.

 ```rust
 impl<'a> Iterator for CodeExtractor<'a> {